ayushpanda2005/LISTAIsoccerproject/README.md

-SUBMITTED BY:
 AYUSH PANDA
-BTECH CSE
-SECOND YEAR STUDENT
-NIT RKL
+B.Tech in Computer Science and Engineering
+2nd Year Student
+National Institute of Technology, Rourkela

 Please refer only to my soccer project rest are just practise codes .
 CHECK RESULT IMAGES AT RESULTSOCCERTACTICAM.PNG AND RESULTSOCCERBROADCAST.PNG This project focuses on detecting and identifying football players (Red & White teams) and the goalkeeper from broadcast and tactical camera videos using a custom-trained YOLOv11 model.
 My model path here is soccerproject\runs\detect\train3\weights\best.pt soccerproject/
-├── train/  Training images and labels 90 in number randomly taken by 50 - 50 images and labels from both videos each 100 total
+├── train/                # 90 training images (50 from each video)
-├── val/ Validation images and labels 10 in number
+├── val/                  # 10 validation images
-├── images/  Extracted frames from videos
+├── images/               # Extracted frames from both videos ├── main.py               # Script for extracting frames from .mp4 files
-├── main.py  Frame extraction script
-├── predict.py  PNG/video prediction visualizer using cv2 module
+├── predict.py            # Prediction visualizer (PNG/video) using OpenCV
-├── dataset_custom.yaml # Custom dataset config
+├── dataset_custom.yaml   # YOLOv11 dataset configuration
-├── best.pt # Final trained YOLOv11 model
+├── best.pt               # Final YOLOv11 model weights
-├── runs/ # YOLOv11 training logs
+├── runs/                 # Training logs and outputs (YOLO default) └── README.md             # This documentation
-└── README.md

 I PREPARED MY ANNOTATIONS USING LABEL_STUDIO ON 100 IMAGES 50 FROM EACH AND RANDOMLY DISTRIBUTE IT FO5 TRAINING AND VALIDATION . performance on validation dataset and batch_size=12 :